LukeGrahamLandry/hctarcs/devlog.md

 it can change to a polymorphic one.
 But I feel this will get scary and order dependent because what if someone else inferred their type based on your incorrect guess.

+TODO: have a borrowed from of to_str for checking equality from a list, etc.

+what happens when you put a bool in a list? does it just become the string?
+Yep.
+Ok so bool is a valid polymorph type I guess. cause then I can notice that if you're checking equal to the string true and do it faster.

+On an unrelated note, i figured out the problem where message names had duplicates. problem is that multiple names can match same safe_str after remove special characters. easy fix by adding a VarId in the mix and make sure not to use `safe_str` in the generated match branches of `msg_of(String)`.

 ## async ideas (Dec 28)

 Do my own async, so I don't have to deal with functions closing over their mutable sprite/global arguments?